Bitwarden is a very popular password manager. It has the benefits of having E2E encryption and being open source allowing anyone to Self-host.

 - Visit the WebUI and create a user for yourself.

-Now your bitwarden docker is fully set up, we shall get some automatic backups sorted to protect your data.
+Now your bitwarden docker is fully set up, we will get some automatic backups sorted to protect your data.
 There are multiple different backup techniques you can use.
-We will be using volumerize to run encrypted, incremental backups which can be scheduled to run nightly.
+A couple of options are listed below.

 - Docker run